-Fact is, in your blog posts/titles, videos, and podcasts talk ONLY about clients’ pain points.
+Fact is, in your blog posts/titles, videos, and podcasts talk mainly about clients’ pain points.
 Problems they most struggle with.

 Provide value in each content piece by educating future clients in a small yet significant way.

-Focus like a puppy chasing his ball on your dream clients’ urgent problems, it will help you to improve your blog writing skills.
+When you focus like a puppy chasing her ball on your dream clients’ urgent problems, it will help you to improve your blog writing skills.

 If you’ve been in business a minute, you’ve heard this one.
-Products and services have both benefits and features.
+Your products and services have both benefits and features.

-As a purpose-driven coach looking to improve your blog writing skills, you want to talk first about the benefits of your services.
+As a purpose-driven coach looking to improve your blog writing skills, you want to talk first about the benefits of your services in your posts.

-By explaining the benefits of your coaching, consulting, or other expert services, you draw a picture of how working with you makes your clients’ lives better.
+By explaining the benefits of your coaching, consulting, or other expert services, you paint a picture of how working with you makes your clients’ lives better.
 Happily, it also helps when you want to improve your blog writing skills.